gfyfaye/busstopapp/README.txt

 - CURL library for API communication.
 - nlohmann/json library for JSON parsing.

-Testing
-- Test with real-time data using an API key.
-- Test offline using provided mock data files in the /mock directory.

 Example Output
 Enter building name (* to list, @ for stops): University Library Closest southbound stop: Sheridan & Foster (0.2 miles)